 So, is one better than the other?

 Not really!
-If both are an option and one has a lower premium than the other, enroll in the one with the best price since the coverage is the same.
+If both are an option and one has a lower premium, enroll in the one with the best price since the coverage is the same.

 Remember, the High Deductible F is not an option for new-to-Medicare beneficiaries.
 It might or might not be an option for you.
 Your eligibility date for Medicare will determine if you can enroll in the HDF.